cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 ## Image Generation Tests

-`test_image_gen.py` runs a variety of testcases that produce images.
+`test_image_gen.py` runs a variety of test cases that produce images.
 If it fails, it will produce a `report.html` file that contains info on the sub-tests that failed.

 The report will have 3 images on top (correct image, output image and difference image respectively) as well as the entire test code.
 Copy that test code in a new python file and run it to get to the place that threw the error.
 From there happy debugging.